Kisgus/Kisgus.github.io/_posts/2018-11-12-Barcelona.md

 ---
 layout: post
-title:
+title.
+Extending Community Currencies
 ---

 ![_config.yml]({{ site.baseurl }}/images/Title.png)

-**In this post I will cover the evolution of a recent publication I co-authored on permissionless mutual-credit community currencies.**
+**In this post I will cover the evolution of a recent community currency publication I co-authored on permissionless mutual-credit community currencies.**

-## The beginning
+## Conference paper

 Back in 2017 I submitted a conference paper, and attended the [4th International Conference on Social and Complementary](https://ijccr.net/2016/08/27/iv-international-conference-on-social-and-complementary-currencies-10-14-may-2017/) taking place in Barcelona.
 The conference was organized by Research Assosication on Monetary Innovation and Commplementary Currency Systems aka [RAMICS](https://ramics.org/barcelona2017/) and featued several hundred researchers and practitioners working on social community, complementary and socail currencies all around the world.